gkashinath/Computer-Science-OMSCS/README.md

 **Programming languages:** JAVA, MATLAB, Python and Android

-I have achieved an **A** grade for both the courses I have taken in the OMSCS program.
+I have achieved an **A** grade for both the courses I have taken as part of the OMSCS program.

 For more information please contact, gkashinath@gmail.com.